-Work towards zero deaths and serious injuries on the region's transport system.
+Zero deaths and serious injuries on the region's transport system.

 The Bay of Plenty has adopted a 'safe system' approach to improving safety on the region's transport system.
 This approach encapsulates all land transport modes, including motor vehicles, rail, walking, cycling and mobility devices.
 Achieving this objective will mean: